aiegoo/documentation/_wiki/blog/2022/2022-01-21-java-drone.md

 {app directory name} should be replaced with the name of the folder that contains app.py main application file

-Then nn RaspPi move droneapp.service to /lib/systemd/system/
+Then on RaspPi move droneapp.service to /lib/systemd/system/

 Then Run
 ```